 I work primarily in philosophy of mind and cognitive science, but I have broad research interests including philosophy of language, aesthetics, and early modern philosophy.

 Much of my research concerns distinctions between kinds of mental representations (such as iconic and discursive formats), mental processes (such as inference and association), and mental systems (such as perception and cognition).

-I'm currently working on projects on the structure of concepts and lexical meaning, the function of rationalization, and the compositional nature of icons, and the language of thought.
+I'm currently working on projects on the structure of concepts and lexical meaning, the function of rationalization, the compositional nature of icons, and the language of thought.

 Some recent papers: